Chelsea Physic Garden

 Boutique hotel 11 Cadogan Gardens has expanded into a neighbouring six-floor, red-brick Victorian townhouse, and now offers a tranquil home-away-from-home experience in six elegant apartment suites managed by Iconic Luxury Hotels, the group that owns Cliveden House and Chewton Glen.

-Situated at 20 Cadogan Gardens, the apartments range from one to three bedrooms, each occupying one floor of the townhouse.
-The annual Chelsea Flower Show inspired the design, wallpapers and aptly themed Taschen books throughout.
+Situated at 11 Cadogan Gardens, the apartments range from one to three bedrooms, each occupying one floor of the townhouse.
+Each features a contemporary minimalism with clean white marble and Art Deco accessories.
 All kitchens are fully equipped with Bosch appliances and fridges are stocked with essentials and home comforts prior to every guest’s arrival.

 The Carlton Tower Jumeirah